darcy-stubbins/final-year-project/README.md

 ## Limitations and known issues

-* At this moment there is no login/sign-up system in place beyond the frontend design
-* There is currently no PDF upload support for the pattern upload section and is currently out-of-use
+* There is currently no PDF upload support for the pattern upload section and is currently out-of-use, there is however viewing capablities shown with an example pdf
-* There is currently no support for uploading a profile picture in the Profile section and is out-of-use
+* There is currently no support for uploading a profile picture in the Profile section and is out-of-use,however again, there are viewing capablities and device file access is availible.
-* Currently no availability to upload and/or view a PDF besides the 'placeholder' PDF
 * Currently the counters within each pattern will not persist any stored count data but are functional within an instance